cjungerius/canvas-for-jspsych/README.md

 ```

-same-different-canvas works similar, but requires an array of two functions acting on c:
+same-different-canvas works similarly, but requires an array of two functions acting on c:
 ```javascript

 let difftrial = {